gritukan/hamkaas/lab3/README.md

 We can see the lack of pipelining and the GPU doing nothing between the layers.
 Also, the `LinearLayerKernel` is the most expensive part of the inference.

-The first problem can be fixed by using CUDA grpahs just like in the previous lab, we will not do it nothing since it is not too interesting, but you can try if you are interested.
+The first problem can be fixed by using CUDA grpahs just like in the previous lab, we will not do it nothing since it is not too interesting, but you can try if want to.
 Now we will focus on the second problem and instead of optimizing the kernel just like in the previous lab, we will use special library for matrix multiplication called cuBLAS.

 ## 03: cuBLAS